 The investigation also revealed that Oxford Collection Agency was actively involved in bribing bank officials.

-Tate, an assistant vice president at U.S. Bank in Ohio from January 2004 through February 2011, was in charge of outsourcing collection accounts to collection agencies, including Oxford.
+Wilbur Tate, III, an assistant vice president at U.S. Bank in Ohio from January 2004 through February 2011, was in charge of outsourcing collection accounts to collection agencies, including Oxford.
 Beginning in approximately August 2008 and continuing for more than two years, Oxford executives engaged in a bribery scheme with Tate in order to obtain and retain the business of U.S. Bank.
 As part of the scheme, Oxford executives initially provided Tate with boxes of expensive cigars and subsequently sent Tate monthly cash payments of between $2,500 and $5,000, which were hidden in cigar boxes and mailed to Tate’s residence in Mason, Ohio.

 U.S. Bank received funds through the U.S. Department of the Treasury Troubled Asset Relief Program (TARP), triggering SIGTARP’s involvement in the case, which was also investigated by the FBI and other law enforcement agencies.